 This is usually taken care of by your web developers.
 It pertains to the functional and technical elements of your site and optimizing them for search engines.

 Information architecture, on the other hand, refers to the content on your website and how it’s organized.
 For example, do users have to go several pages deep just to find your “Shop” page?
 As you can guess, this isn’t a smart SEO strategy for an eCommerce site.
 You want your site to be easy to navigate for users.
 This is something search engines look for when ranking your site, so it must be done right!

-In chapter two of the eCommerce SEO Guide from eCommerce Tuners, the cover information architecture for eCommerce sites in depth.
+Chapter two of the eCommerce SEO Guide from eCommerce Tuners covers information architecture for eCommerce sites in depth.

-For example, the include some of the rules your internal linking strategy may follow:
+For example, include some of the rules your internal linking strategy may follow:

 - “Only highly related categories will interlink.